CSE232-MSU/CSE232/labs/lab01.md

 There are many ways to collaborate even if you are working together virtually.
 The simplest is to have the Driver share their screen and have the other roles watch and comment verbally as needed.
 When a different driver is needed, the current code can be shared in the Zoom chat (via file upload) with the new driver.
 Alternatively, if you are using VSCode as your editor, the [Live Share extension](https://visualstudio.microsoft.com/services/live-share/) allows you to invite others to join your editor session (like Google Docs).

 In future labs, you will be compelled to work with a partner.
-So, I recommend figuring out who you are comfortable with right now.
+So, I recommend figuring out who you are comfortable working with right now.